 3. Existing Customer Revenue Growth Rate

-A climbing rate would imply that 1) your marketing, sales and account teams are doing a great job at motivating customers to increase spending with you, and 2) your customers are quickly realizing the value from your engagement.
+A climbing rate would imply that your marketing, sales, and account teams are doing a great job at motivating customers to increase spending.
+It also means that your customers are quickly realizing the value from your engagement.

 A stagnant existing customer revenue growth rate could also be dangerous for your business.
-After all, acquiring a new customer is actually 4 times more expensive than upselling to a current customer, thereby hampering your organization's ability to scale.
+After all, acquiring a new customer is actually four times more expensive than upselling to a current one, thereby hampering your organization's ability to scale.